dansand/UWsubduction/notes/Notes.md

 * ex2 is not properly safe yet - need to ran at 24 procs to catch the bug (need two rows of elements )
 * 1400 degree potential temp
 * Im using the constant 1. for the dimensionless diffusivity in the plate and slab creation routines.
 Kind of opaque.
-  ​
+* make the viscosityMapFns smart - need to map all proximities to interfac rheology ​

 ## TectModel